Today, we’re going to help you choose the best smoker grill combo to suit your precise budget, needs, and desires.

 It arrives in a very well packaged box, which is a good thing, as the ceramic can be quite fragile.

-Opening the box not only reveals the kamado “egg” itself, but also all the accessories you’ll need.
+Opening the box reveals not only the kamado “egg” itself but also all the accessories you’ll need.

-Assembly of this grill and smoker is pretty straightforward, although it’s weight may mean you need an able-bodied assistant.
+Assembly of this grill and smoker is pretty straightforward, although its weight may mean you need an able-bodied assistant.

 A patented airlift hinge makes the substantial lid easy to open with just two fingers.